 Use Homemade Vinegar Weed Killer

 Regular household vinegar is often effective at killing weeds because it removes moisture from the weeds and dries them up.
-You can also get stronger vinegar that might be even more effective.
+You can also get stronger vinegar, called horticultural vinegar, that might be even more effective.
 However, vinegar is nonselective, which means it kills any plant life with which it comes in contact.
 If you're applying it on weeds growing through asphalt, it should be easier to control to avoid killing plants you want to keep.
 Apply it on a calm day so the vinegar doesn't travel to other areas.

 You can apply straight vinegar to the problem weeds or add other ingredients to make a DIY weed killer.
 Dish soap added to the mix can help break down or damage the protective outer coating on the weeds, allowing the vinegar to get to work more effectively.
 To make the DIY weed killer, combine 1 gallon of vinegar and 1 ounce of dish soap.
 Pour the mixture in a spray bottle and spray it all over the weeds, wetting the entire plant.